-What does it mean for an organisation to be doing well?
+What does it mean for an organization to be doing well?
 Can its success be judged purely in terms of profit or is there more to it than that?
-Perhaps organisations should be judged according to the impact they have on society as well as on their bottom line.
+Perhaps organizations should be judged according to the impact they have on society as well as on their bottom line.

-- Reducing insecurity, including supporting the emerging political consensus in favour of banning exploitative zero-hours contracts, which reflects the fact that job security is one of the most important job-related determinants of wellbeing.
+- Reducing insecurity, including supporting the emerging political consensus in favor of banning exploitative zero-hours contracts, which reflects the fact that job security is one of the most important job-related determinants of wellbeing.

 - Paying staff fairly and strengthening the minimum wage, because the evidence suggests that feeling you are paid fairly matters more to job satisfaction than absolute salary, and because higher incomes are associated with the greatest improvements in wellbeing for those earning the least.

-- Supporting and encouraging best practise to help foster good relationships between colleagues and managers; a greater sense of autonomy and control for staff; and putting an emphasis on creating social, as well as financial value as an organisation, all of which have been found to be key factors influencing wellbeing at work.
+- Supporting and encouraging best practice to help foster good relationships between colleagues and managers; a greater sense of autonomy and control for staff; and putting an emphasis on creating social, as well as financial value as an organization, all of which have been found to be key factors influencing wellbeing at work.